OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 If you experience issues not covered in this guide:

-1. Check the [Gradle 9.0 Release Notes](https://docs.gradle.org/9.0.0/release-notes.html) for additional information
+1. Check the [Gradle 9.0 Release Notes](https://docs.gradle.org/9.0.0/release-notes.html) for additional information.
-2. Review the [Gradle 9.0 Upgrading Guide](https://docs.gradle.org/9.0.0/userguide/upgrading_major_version_9.html) for more detailed explanations
+2. Review the [Gradle 9.0 Upgrading Guide](https://docs.gradle.org/9.0.0/userguide/upgrading_major_version_9.html) for more detailed explanations.
-3. Consult the [Liberty Gradle Plugin documentation](https://github.com/OpenLiberty/ci.gradle) for Liberty-specific guidance
+3. Consult the [Liberty Gradle Plugin documentation](https://github.com/OpenLiberty/ci.gradle) for Liberty-specific guidance.
-4. Report issues or request help through our [GitHub Issues](https://github.com/OpenLiberty/ci.gradle/issues) if you encounter problems that aren't addressed by the documentation
+4. Report issues or request help through our [GitHub Issues](https://github.com/OpenLiberty/ci.gradle/issues) if you encounter problems that aren't addressed by the documentation.

 We're committed to supporting your migration to Gradle 9 and will continue to update this guide based on community feedback.